bedag/helm-charts/CONTRIBUTING.md

 On creating a Pull Request the following workflows will be executed:

   1. Chart Linting - All Charts are linted using the [ct tool](https://github.com/helm/chart-testing).
-  2. Chart Installation - All Charts are installed to KinD isntance using the [ct tool](https://github.com/helm/chart-testing).
+  2. Chart Installation - All Charts are installed to KinD instance using the [ct tool](https://github.com/helm/chart-testing).
   3. Chart Release Dry-Run - Only charts which had changes to their **Chart.yaml** file are considered for the Release Dry-Run.
 No Release will be made during Dry-Run.
 The following checks must pass:
     * Passed [Kube-Linter](https://github.com/stackrox/kube-linter) Tests (Required).
     * Passed [Helm Unit-Tests](https://github.com/quintush/helm-unittest) if any are defined (Optional).